Study Notes

 Globalisation has benefited the UK in many ways.
 Global trade enables the UK's economy to grow each year, which increases GNI - as an HIC the UK tends to export higher value manufactured goods, and import mainly lower value goods, such as food.
 This means that we have a trade surplus where the value of our exports are more than the cost of imports.
 Whereas most LICs have to spend more importing goods than they make exporting goods - this is known as a trade deficit, and is because they usually export low-value goods.

 Globalisation also means that the UK population is able to buy cheaper goods because they are produced overseas where people are paid lower wages, so therefore cost far less to produce than if they were produced in the UK - and these savings can be passed onto the consumer.
-In addition, globalisation means that we can buy goods from all over the world at the touch from online retailers - and these retailers are able to sell their goods for less money as they have fewer overheads than retail companies with physical shops.
+In addition, globalisation means that we can buy goods from all over the world at the touch of a button from online retailers - and these retailers are able to sell their goods for less money as they have fewer overheads than retail companies with physical shops.

 Globalisation leads to foreign investment where overseas companies invest in the UK - this creates thousands of jobs and brings in new ideas and technology - this has also meant that we have moved away from traditional manufacturing in the form of heavy industry to high-value manufacturing, such as making parts to support the off-shore wind farm industry on the East Yorkshire coast (such as the turbine blades pictured below), which is highly specialised, so workers earn more.